pcdshub/mfx/README.md

 # MFX Docs Guide

+The documentation is available on [github pages](https://pcdshub.github.io/mfx/) and a mirror is served from [S3DF pages](https://s3df.slac.stanford.edu/data/lcls/mfx/).

 For those with access to the MFX repo, you are welcome to contribute to the documentation and the main steps are outlined below.
 ### Installing MkDocs
 Install [MkDocs](https://www.mkdocs.org/) on your local machine.
 This is not strictly necessary, however MkDocs has a built-in html server means you can update and debug the documentation fast and easy locally.
 Then when everything looks good you can push your changes to the repo.